 Trust is Key

 Working with a virtual assistant can be challenging until you establish a process that works and find the right VAs to build trust.
 It can be challenging to let go of projects and work with someone you don't see in person every day.
-However, with a thorough onboarding process and the right tools and accountability resources, you'll enjoy the benefits of working with virtual assistants—and the cost savings over hiring full-time in-person employees who require benefits and other overhead expenses to employ.
+However, with a thorough onboarding process and the right tools and accountability resources, you'll enjoy the benefits of working with virtual assistants—and the cost savings over hiring W-2 employees who require benefits and other overhead expenses to bring on.

 When you create solid objectives and expectations, you can expect your VA to be successful.
 They will also be able to learn and improve after you evaluate their output.

 Your virtual assistant can save you time, money, and stress.
-In addition to a thorough onboarding process and the right training, starting with a pool of experienced property management virtual assistants helps business owners find quality talent that integrates well into processes and teams.
-Keep the tips above in mind when it's time to hire a virtual assistant and partner with Virtual PM Solutions to find the VAs you need and set them (and your business) up for success.
+In addition to a thorough onboarding process and the right training, starting with a pool of experienced property management virtual assistants helps small business owners find quality talent that integrates well into processes and teams.
+Keep the tips above in mind when it's time to choose a virtual contractor and partner with VPM Solutions to find the VAs you need and set them (and your business) up for success.

-Learn more about hiring and integrating a VA into your team!
+Learn more about integrating a VA into your team!
 Download our free resource, "The Definitive Guide to Hiring a Virtual Assistant."